helibu/Airbus-ship-detection-web/README.md

 # Airbus-ship-detection

 ## model progress
-### 1. CNN model for binary prediction
+### 1. Ship existence model
-For now, we have developed an simple cnn model to detect whether there is a ship in the image or not.
-The accuracy is about 0.9.
+For now, we have developed an ensemble model to detect whether there is a ship in the image or not.
+The accuracy is about 95%.
 Considering the fact that users could upload lots of images in the same time and no ships on about 70% of the images, a simply model can speed up the whole process.
 ### 2. U-net model
 We have deployed the U-net model, and can achieve predicting the location of the ships and draw a border-box around them.